kylesmith63/foundryvtt-docker/README.md

     image: spoctoss/foundryvtt
 ```

+I personally run this on docker swarm with traefik v2 as the proxy so I know it will work in that or similar setups.

 ### Volumes

 Using volumes will allow you to persist your game data between reboots of the container or server it is running on.